vitorlfreitas/typescript-tutorial/README.md

 # TypeScript Tutorial

 ## Introduction

+=> The content of this tutorial is developed by the youtuber **Programming with Mosh** [TypeScript Tutorial for Beginners](https://www.youtube.com/watch?v=d56mG7DezGs)

 This tutorial will cover the basic to start to code in TypeScript.
-Each lesson will cover a subject in TypeScrip, so it is important to read all the files and code your own code.
+Each lesson will cover a subject in TypeScript, so it is important to read all the files and code your own code.

 ## Requirements
 [x] JavaScript Basic Concepts